dahalsabina/Cs330/projects/farm/farm.md

 - Implement API to connect front-end and back-end of your application.
 - Only allow authenticated users to access admin interface

+#use csv file to efficiently store data in database than manually type